-Only a little more than 23 percent of respondents knew about women's organisations in their towns.
-Even among those respondents who knew about a local women's NGO, nearly 41 percent lacked the information needed to evaluate its impact on their local community (Table 2).
-The predominance of these two types of responses about local women's NGOs and the fact that no respondents could name an activity sponsored by a local women's organisation signal that these NGOs are not visible in their communities.
-Our case study communities are small enough that residents should know something about NGOs that have been working in the locality for years.
+working in the locality for years.
 Only a slightly higher percentage of women, who should be the constituency of women's groups, than men knew about local women's NGOs.
-Even this estimate probably inflates the proportion of Serbs in medium-sized towns who know about women's and other local NGOs, because two out of three people who were initially willing to talk to Danković did not know what the term NGO meant, so they were not further questioned.
-The women who had some knowledge about local women's NGOs were more supportive of their activities than men.11 Nonetheless, only 28 percent in Vranje, 25 percent in Pirot and Užice, and 15 percent in Smederevska Palanka knew about the existence of local women's NGOs.
-Indicating varying levels of public support, views of women's NGOs were more positive (positive to ambivalent) in Užice and Smederevska Palanka, than in Pirot or Vranje (Table 4, column 6).
+Even this estimate probably inflates the proportion of Serbians in medium-sized towns who know about women's and other local NGOs, because two out of three people who were initially willing to be interviewed did not know what the term NGO meant, so they were not questioned further.
+The women who had some knowledge about local women's NGOs were more supportive of their activities than men.
+11 Nonetheless, only 28% in Vranje, 25% in Pirot and Užice, and 15% in Smederevska Palanka knew about the existence of local women's NGOs.
+Indicating varying levels of public support, views of women's NGOs were more positive (positive to ambivalent) in Užice and Smederevska Palanka, than in Pirot or Vranie (Table 4, column 6).

 Views about the potential of NGOs differed from views about the practice of NGOs.
-Many interviewees today believed genuine NGOs could play a positive role in Serbia's society, similar to the 2009 survey.
-Comments made by citizens who did not have any knowledge of local women's NGOs but expressed opinions about NGOs active in their town or elsewhere, were predominantly negative (Table 2), although less so than Grodeland found 10 years earlier.
-Of those who knew about local NGOs working on other issues, 28 percent expressed negative views about their impact.
-Of the respondents who volunteered an assessment of the work of Serbian NGOs, regardless of where they were based in Serbia (non-local NGOs), one-third expressed negative views about impact.
-Only a tiny 2.2 percent of respondents had participated in an NGO.
+Many interviewees believed that genuine NGOs could play a positive role in Serbia's society, similar to the 2009 survey.
+Comments made by citizens who did not have any knowledge of local women's NGOs but expressed opinions about NGOs active in their town or elsewhere, were predominantly negative (Table 2), although less so than Grødeland found 10 years earlier.
+Of those who knew about local NGOs working on other issues.
+28% expressed negative views about their impact.
+Of the respondents who volunteered an assessment of the work of Serbian NGOs, regardless of where they were based in Serbia (non-local NGOs), one third expressed negative views about impact.
+12 Only a tiny 2.2% of respondents had participated in an NGO.